truenas/documentation/content/SCALETutorials/Datasets/EncryptionSCALE.md

 {{< /expand >}}

 {{< hint type=important >}}
-If your system loses power or you reboot the system, the datasets, zvols, and all data in an encrypted pool automatically lock to protect the data in that encrypted pool.
+If your system loses power or you reboot the system, datasets with and without inheritance within an encrypted pool remain unlocked.
+Similarly, encrypted and unencrypted datasets remain unlocked in an unencrypted pool following power loss or manual reboots.
 {{< /hint >}}

 ### Encryption Visual Cues